quii/go-piggy/README.md

 - Create a REST-ish API for creating and updating manuscripts to see how easy (or not) the interaction is with the event sourcing
 - Create a db backed event source (maybe bolt db for fun)
+- Improve naming to be more like how Young describes (https://cqrs.files.wordpress.com/2010/11/cqrs_documents.pdf)

+> Command.
+A command is a simple object with a name of an operation and the data required to perform that operation.
+Many think of Commands as being Serializable Method Calls

+> One important aspect of Commands is that they are always in the imperative tense; that is they are telling the Application Server to do something.